xI-Mx-Ix/Velthoric-Docs/docs/0.3.2-SNAPSHOT/06-Vehicles-and-Mounting.md

     settings.addWheels(flWheel, frWheel, rlWheel, rrWheel);
     settings.setController(controllerSettings);

     // --- 4.
-Sync wheel settings to the client for rendering ---
+Store and sync wheel settings ---
-    // Velthoric needs this list to render the wheels correctly. this.wheels.add(new VxWheel(flWheel));
+    // The VxWheel wrapper holds both static settings and dynamic server-side state. this.wheels.add(new VxWheel(flWheel));
     this.wheels.add(new VxWheel(frWheel));
     this.wheels.add(new VxWheel(rlWheel));
     this.wheels.add(new VxWheel(rrWheel));
-    this.setSyncData(DATA_WHEELS_SETTINGS, this.wheels.stream().map(VxWheel::getSettings).collect(Collectors.toList()));
+    // This syncs the static wheel settings to the client, required for rendering. this.setSyncData(DATA_WHEELS_SETTINGS, this.wheels.stream().map(VxWheel::getSettings).collect(Collectors.toList()));

     return settings;